Is your website design driving your calls to your competitors?

 Unless every single one of those legs works, they don’t call you.

-Ok, I know this may look overly simplified, but that’s how it is.
-There’s a lot that goes into each step, each being as specialized as the next, but this is a basic outline to think with.
+This may look overly simplified, but it actually is.
+There’s a lot that goes into each step, each being as specialized as the next, but this is the basic outline.

-So, knowing this, here’s some tips for your website that can drive away your calls to your competitors:
+So, knowing this, here’s some tips for your website that may drive away your calls to your competitors:

 - If your website can’t be understood in 5 seconds, they’ll leave your website, they will not call you.
 No joke.
 People online “Browse” they do not read.
 Especially in an emergency.